Hezekiah: Sennacherib's Prism of Nineveh

 Sennacherib's Prism was found buried in the foundations of the Nineveh palace.
 It was written in cuneiform, the Mesopotamian form of writing of the day.
 The prism records the conquest of 46 strong towns and "uncountable smaller places," along with the siege of Jerusalem where Sennacherib says he just "shut him up ... like a bird in a cage," subsequently enforcing a larger tribute upon him.

-The Hebrew Bible states that during the night, the angel of YHWH (Hebrew: יהוה) brought death to 185,000 Assyrians troops, forcing the army to abandon the siege, yet it also records a tribute paid to Sennacherib of 300 silver talents following the siege.
+The Hebrew Bible states that during the night, the angel of YHWH (Hebrew: יהוה) brought death to 185,000 Assyrians troops, forcing the army to abandon the siege.
+Yet, it also records a tribute paid to Sennacherib of 300 silver talents following the siege.
 There is no account of the supernatural event in the prism.
 Sennacherib's account records his levying of a tribute from Hezekiah, a payment of 800 silver talents, which suggests a capitulation to end the siege.
-However, inscriptions have been discovered describing Sennacherib's defeat of the Ethiopian forces.
+However, inscriptions describing Sennacherib's defeat of the Ethiopian forces have been discovered.
 These say: "As to Hezekiah, the Jew, he did not submit to my yoke, I laid siege to 46 of his strong cities ... and conquered (them). ...
 Himself I made a prisoner in Jerusalem, his royal residence, like a bird in a cage."

 He does not claim to have captured the city.
-This is consistent with the Bible account of Hezekiah's revolt against Assyria in the sense that neither account seems to indicate that Sennacherib ever entered or formally captured the city.
-Sennacherib in this inscription claims that Hezekiah paid for tribute 800 talents of silver, in contrast with the Bible's 300, however this could be due to boastful exaggeration which was not uncommon amongst kings of the period.
-Furthermore, the annals record a list of booty sent from Jerusalem to Nineveh.
+This is consistent with the Bible account of Hezekiah's revolt against Assyria in that neither account indicates that Sennacherib ever entered or formally captured the city.
+In this inscription, Sennacherib claims that Hezekiah paid for tribute 800 talents of silver, in contrast with the Bible's 300.
+However, this could be due to boastful exaggeration, which was common among kings of the period.
+The annals record a list of booty sent from Jerusalem to Nineveh.
 In the inscription, Sennacherib claims that Hezekiah accepted servitude, and some theorize that Hezekiah remained on his throne as a vassal ruler.
-The campaign is recorded with differences in the Assyrian records and in the biblical Books of Kings; there is agreement that the Assyrian have a propensity for exaggeration.
+The campaign is recorded with differences in the Assyrian records and in the Biblical Books of Kings; there is agreement that the Assyrians have a propensity for exaggeration.

 One theory that takes the biblical view posits that a defeat was caused by "possibly an outbreak of the bubonic plague".
 Another that this is a composite text which makes use of a 'legendary motif' analogous to that of the Exodus story.